IDE : Java Glossary

 MyEclipse $ Ajax, Maven etc. features

 Netbeans F Evolved into Sun Forté then to One Studio, then to Sun Studio.
 Download is 15 MB vs 85 MB for One Studio.
 Has an absolute layout manager that they automatically convert to GridBagLayout.
 So you do your tweaking in the absolute layout manager and then do the conversion.
-I found the GUI builder quite buggy, though nicely designed.
+I found the GUI (Graphic User Interface) builder quite buggy, though nicely designed.
 It would let you add any kind of component.
 It built event handling code.
 You could cut and paste components.
 It handled many kinds of layout.
-The lastest version is reputed to be remarkably quick.
+The latest version is reputed to be remarkably quick.

 Netcode